DiZZ3/JDK-SETTER/README.md

 FAQ:
-I need some information to help fix the problems you are having so please give me this information when posting and issue.
+I need some information to help fix any problem you are having:

 1:Open up command prompt and type in: systeminfo
 Copy the output it gives and paste it into the issues section above.